Cathedral Square, Lithuania - Things to Do in Cathedral Square

 Insider Tips

-Look for the 'Stebuklas' (miracle) tile in Cathedral Square - locals believe spinning on it three times while making a wish brings good fortune
+Look for the miracle tile embedded in the square's pavement - locals believe making a wish while spinning on it three times brings good luck

 Explore Activities in Cathedral Square